siddhartha-gadgil/DeptWeb/_seminars/2019/2019-12-04-luz-roncal.md

 rectangular partial sums and $L^{\bar{p}}$ convergence.

 Several open problems and other questions will be considered.
-Some of the results presented are joint work with Emilio Fern\'andez (Universidad de La Rioja, Spain).
+Some of the results presented are joint work with Emilio Fernandez (Universidad de La Rioja, Spain).